-Established in memory of Basil Stuart-Stubbs, the annual Basil Stuart-Stubbs Prize for Outstanding Book on British Columbia will recognize the best scholarly book published on a British Columbia subject by a Canadian author.
+Established in memory of Basil Stuart-Stubbs, the annual Basil Stuart-Stubbs Prize for Outstanding Book on British Columbia recognizes the best scholarly book published on a British Columbia subject by a Canadian author.
+This prize was established in 2012 to honour the memory of Basil Stuart-Stubbs, whose many accomplishments included serving as the University Librarian at UBC Library and the Director of UBC’s School of Library, Archival and Information Studies.

 To honour Basil’s memory and support the award, please consider a contribution to the Basil Stuart-Stubbs memorial fund.